elasticio/elasticio.github.io/content/_components/dropbox/index.md

 #### List of Expected Config fields

-* **Throw an error in case if path not found** - select the behaviour in case when specified path not found.
+* **Throw an error in case if path not found** - select the behavior in case when specified path not found.

 #### Metadata fields description